graphhopper/directions-api/README.md

 `https://graphhopper.com/api/1/route?point=51.131108%2C12.414551&point=48.224673%2C3.867187&vehicle=car&locale=de&key=[your-key]`

-## Multipoint Routing API
+## Matrix API

 **Coming soon** ...

 In the normal routing API we support multiple points, so called 'via points', which results in one route being calculated.
-The Multipoint API instead results in NxM routes being calculated but is a lot faster compared to NxM single requests.
+The Matrix API results in NxM routes being calculated but is a lot faster compared to NxM single requests.
 The most simple example is a pizza delivery service, delivering e.g. 3 pizzas.
 To find the fastest tour consisting of ALL locations one needs a two step process:

- 1. Find all distances (or times) between all locations using the Multipoint API.
+ 1. Find all distances (or times) between all locations using the Matrix API.
 For the 3 pizzas you'll need 6 routes: A-B, A-C, B-A, B-C, C-A and C-B. 6 routes because of "3*3-3" and the 'minus 3' comes because A-A, B-B and C-C is meaningless (distance is 0 meter).
  2. Optimize the **order** of the locations to find the overall best tour.
 I.e. calculate the total time for the tour "A-B-C", then "A-C-B" and so on.
-This is not yet integrated into the API and has to be done with a separate optimization software.
+This is not yet integrated into the API and has to be done with a separate optimization software, you can contact us to implement something for you.

-Some other use case scenarios for the Mulitpoint API:
+Some other use case scenarios for the Matrix API:

  * Logistic problems often pick up many items from and deliver them to many locations.
  * Calculating detours with many possible points in-between and selecting the best (e.g. interesting for ridesharing or taxi applications)